-A full list of the updated strategies and actions from the 2018 DP3 Update and the current implementation status is included in Appendix A. However, specific work completed and milestones reached in the past year based on the 2013 DP3 strategies and actions are summarized below:
+A full list of the DP3 actions and the current implementation status is included in Appendix A. Some of the specific work completed and milestones reached in the past year are summarized below:

-IN 9: "Encourage development of Green Streets in food prone areas and throughout the City"
+IN 9: "Encourage development of Green Streets in flood prone areas and throughout the City"

-- The Green Network Plan was formally adopted by the City this past September.
-It identifies Community Corridors, which should be prioritized for Green Streets and/or Complete Streets practices where feasible. - A number of bioretention/bumpout projects were identified as part of the MS4 Permit project implementation. - There have been new development projects using Green Streets techniques
+- A Complete Streets Manual was adopted by the city in 2020 to encourage safer, greener streets for pedestrians, cyclists and other transportation modalities. - A number of bioretention/bumpout projects were identified as part of the MS4 Permit project implementation. - There have continued to be new development projects using Green Streets techniques